eugeniovaretti/eugeniovaretti.github.io/_posts/2023-05-06-heart-activity.md

   - Scientific Computing
 ---
 ## Introduction
-This project is a comprehensive exploration of atrial fibrillation mechanisms and the reconstruction of the transmembrane potential in cardiac cells.
+Atrial fibrillation (AF) is a high-incidence cardiac arrhythmia characterized by episodes of atria's irregular electrical activity that may compromise atrial contraction.
+Despite clinical and academic research efforts, the mechanism behind atrial fibrillation is still subject to debate.
+Many theories have been proposed to explain AF mechanisms, such as the wave theory (Moe, 1962), focal activity (Jaïs et al., 1997), and driver domains (Haissaguerre et al., 2014).

+In recent years, technological development has led to new clinical tools that open new frontiers in the study of AF.
+Specifically, the latest generation of mapping catheters allows, thanks to their multiple splines, to acquire a set of high-definition endocavitary signals that measure the local activity of the atrial tissue.

+This project aims at developing innovative scientific computing tools to infer the mechanism of atrial fibrillation from pseudo-electrogram measurements.
 The research unfolds in three significant checkpoints, each addressing distinct aspects of this complex phenomenon.

 ### Checkpoint 1: Classification of Atrial Fibrillation Mechanism